The Story of 'Painting For Freedom'

 The launch of 'Painting for Freedom', constituted as a 'Small Charity' with a group of Trustees and its own Bank Account, went hand in hand with broadening the range of work offered for sale.
 In particular colleague and friend, Mike Lowe, began to sell some of his work for Freeset and joined in the work of advocacy.
 Like Richard, Mike is also a Baptist Minister and together they now receive an ever increasing number of invitations to exhibit and speak, often in church-related contexts.

 Initially this website was very much dedicated to Richard's work: his paintings, fine art prints and cards, and books of poetry.
-Increasingly, however, the aim is to develop a 'collective' of artists who are willing, with Richard and Mike, to offer at least some of their work for sale in support of Freeset.
-During this year Steve Harvie has come on board as a contributing artist and Mina, one of the original staff at Freeset in Kolkata is beginning to provide work for sale.
+Increasingly, however, the aim has become to develop a 'collective' of artists who are willing, with Richard and Mike, to offer at least some of their work for sale in support of Freeset.
+During 2018 Steve Harvie came on board as a contributing artist and later that year Mina, one of the original staff at Freeset in Kolkata began to provide work for sale.